 FIT BODY

-CLASSIC OverviewClassic Physique emphasizes symmetry and presentation, specifically the artistry of posing.
+OVERVIEWClassic Physique emphasizes symmetry and presentation, specifically the artistry of posing.
 Athletes will be split into height classes, depending on the number of competitors, as evenly and competitively as possible.
-Athletes shall wear black classic posing trunks up to 4.5" on the side.
-Bodybuilding trunks are not allowed.

-CLASSIC Judging CriteriaRound #1 –
+CLASSIC JUDGING CRITERIARound #1 –

 SYMMETRY• 50% Score